-I was commissioned to produce visuals and stage lighting for a musical project based on the life and work of 'self-styled black revolutionary and civil rights activist in 1960s London', Michael X. Scored by Bobbie Gardner and performed in September 2013 at Vivid Projects, Birmingham, the show entitled simply 'X' was one of a series of events focusing on the London Free School curated by Ian Sergeant.
+I was commissioned to produce visuals and stage lighting for a musical project based on the life and work of 'self-styled black revolutionary and civil rights activist in 1960s London', Michael X. Curated by Ian Sergeant, scored by Bobbie Gardner and performed in September 2013 at Vivid Projects, Birmingham, the show entitled simply 'X' was one of a series of events focusing on the London Free School curated by Ian Sergeant.

 Research began with a BBC documentary that portrayed a 1970s mainstream news perspective, whilst the John L William's book on Michael offered a more balanced personal perspective of a man with a conflicted racial identity, separated mixed-race parents and a victim of British racial discrimination laws intended to protect ethnic minorities, not incriminate them.